Instant Happy Journal

 The longer explanation:

 Personally, I know how hard it is to find free time in today’s uber-busy, espresso-chugging, hyper-active world.
-So besides using my Instant Peptalk App for quickie happiness boosters, I recommend these other go-to “Instant Happy” Tools to keep you feeling positive, strong and motivated – no matter what your challenges!
+So this is why I created my “Instant Happy Book” – to quickly inspire you to feel positive, strong and motivated – no matter what your daily challenges!

 Pickup some INSTANT HAPPY today